MartinWut/Supp_DetAnIn/README.md

 Detecting Animal Interactions - A Deep Learning Based Pig Detection and Tracking Approach for the Quantification of Social Contacts

 Supplementary files

+If you use this dataset, please reference this study.